javanderwal/readapra/README.md

 ## Features

+The `readapra` package facilitates the downloading and importing of statistical publications published by APRA.
+The package also allows for the importing of data from locally saved statistical publication files.

-Currently the `readapra` package only contains functions related to the scraping of Authorised Deposit- taking Institution (ADI) statistical publications produced by APRA.
-The intention is to have future versions of `readapra` also be able to scrape Insurance and Superannuation statistical publications produced by APRA.
+Currently the `readapra` package only supports the downloading and importing of Authorised Deposit-taking Institution (ADI) statistical publications.
+The intention is for future versions of `readapra` to also accommodate APRA’s general insurance, life insurance and friendly societies, private health insurance and superannuation statistical publications.

 #### ADI statistical publications

-The following ADI statistical publications can be scraped using `readapra`:
+The following ADI statistical publications can be downloaded and imported with `readapra`:

 - [Quarterly Authorised Deposit-taking Institution Performance Statistics